Finding Your Target Audience

 Follow and engage with people who tweet similar content to you.
 By commenting on someone’s tweets, you’ll help with their engagement, introduce yourself to their audience and most importantly, potentially make you new friends.
 Be genuine though and only comment when you actually have something to say.
 It’s really easy to spot the intentions of someone who’s chatting with you simply to increase their audience.

 Don’t be afraid to repeat yourself.
 Because Twitter is so crowded, people will often miss your posts.
-If you have important information to share, share it again a few days later!
+If you have important information to share, retweet it again the next day!
 Again, just don’t be obnoxious about it.

 Use those hashtags!
 Using hashtags like #indiecomics, #comics, #webcomics… will help your posts be discovered by more people.

-I haven’t used Tumblr much but I know a few creators who use it to post art or weekly strips.
+I haven’t used Tumblr much (and I hear it’s been on the downhill lately) but I know a few creators who use it to post art or weekly strips.
 Some even use it to host their webcomics.

 Another platform I have little experience with.
-Even more than Tumblr, Instagram is focused on visual art and so is less useful for pure writers.
+Instagram is (from what I’ve heard) one of the better social media platforms out there for artists.
+Instagram is heavily focused on visual art so is less useful for pure writers (unless you can get creative).
 That said, I have heard of a few writers having success there.

 Reddit is a giant message board with a bunch of sections (subreddits) designated to specific topics.
 There are tons of subreddits out there that you can use to promote your comics.